mCRL2org/mCRL2/doc/sphinx/user_manual/tools/experimental/pbessolvesymbolic.rst

 pbessolvesymbolic
 ==========

-This is a solving tool for parameterised boolean equation systems (.pbes extension) that is based on a parity game exploration technique that utilises symbolic representations.
+This is a solving tool for parameterised Boolean equation systems (.pbes extension) that is based on a parity game exploration technique that utilises symbolic representations.
 The symbolic exploration works very similar to the one implemented by :ref:`tool-lpsreach`, where it is described in great detail.
 The